 - Complex MDM login procedures prevent successful access.

 - Known workflows become so altered by MDM policy that users struggle with tasks previously performed with ease on their mobile devices. (i.e. copy/paste and add an attachment to an email)

 Consider your average cost to close a support ticket.
 How many support tickets will it take to exceed the cost of the MDM licenses?

 It quickly becomes clear that before purchasing MDM, one must carefully examine these items, as the additional costs can very often balloon the total cost of ownership for MDM.

 Want to learn more about TCO?
 Not all Workspaces are created equal when it comes to the total cost of ownership!

 Consider two architectures:

-1. Traditional on premise architectures are complex requiring 9-18 monts to go live.
-The complexity results in higher TCO.
+1. Traditional on-premises architectures are complex, requiring 9-18 months to go live.
+This complexity results in higher TCO.